CaioCeretta/Ignite-Node-Trilha-2023/03-api-solid/Docker.readme.md

 In the notation 5432:5432, the left side of the colon represents the port on the host machine. while the right side represents the port inside the container

+If in our terminal, if we close the docker image, docker is smart enough to keep the image in cache, with the command docker ps it will retrieve the current running containers and docker ps -a, we are going to see all of them

+If we want to restart a container, we don't need that command we passed before, we just say docker run "name of the container" in the current example, sudo docker start api-solid-pg

+and to remove a container

+sudo docker rm api-solid-pg

+to create it, we only need to use the docker run as the following command, same as before

+* One important note, when we created the postgres container, running in our machine, it's running on our machine, so when another person execute the application, she will need to execute the docker run from scratch, and it may be bad, because if  we had more than one container, it would be recommended for us to create a guide of how to set up our app, and we don't want it

+To fix this possible problem, there is a docker tool that we use in the development environment, which is docker-compose.
+Docker-compose is a file that is created in the root of our project, named as docker-compose.yml

+that file basically dictates all the containers that this applicatio needs to create.